findelabs/kafka-connect-exporter-rs/README.md

 ### Docker

-You can simply `docker build .` in this repo to create a working image.
+You can simply `docker build .` in this repo to create a working image, or pull from findelabs/kafka-connect-exporter-rs:tagname.

 ### Usage

 ```
-kafka-connect-exporter-rs 0.0.11
+kafka-connect-exporter-rs 0.0.12
 Daniel F.
 Kafka connect exporter for prometheus